 Deep Thought's answer is 42 because, maybe, the question does not make sense to the supercomputer.
 It is as if you asked how long are 5kg?
 If we interpret the story in that sense, then the universe is the answer to the questions we are allowed to ask, tantamount to how a senior developer knows that the answer they get depends on their ability to ask the right questions.

-Finding the right questions to ask is an enormous personal achievement because it is evidence of the ability to reason within the constraints of a given framework.
+Finding the right questions to ask is an enormous personal achievement because it is evidence of the ability to reason within the constraints of a given domain.
 It shows you understand your domain and are able to make sense of it.
 But your ability to ask the right questions is not complete unless you own the answer too.
-How?

 Rediscovery is a learning technique and mechanism for creating a personal sense of ownership.